kanhar/leetcode/problems/Misc/Integers.md

 > Given two integers dividend and divisor, divide two integers without using multiplication, division and mod operator.

+> This algorithm is known as exponential search and is commonly used for searching sorted
+> spaces of unknown size for the first value that past a particular condition.
+It is a lot like binary search

 <details><summary markdown="span">Execute!</summary>

 ```python